Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Chief/Sheriff Title, department name, often no number Distinctive shape, premium finish

-Beyond these core positions, departments often need specialized badges for other roles.
-Corrections officers who work in detention facilities, security personnel who support law enforcement operations, and administrative staff all may receive custom badges tailored to their specific functions within the agency.
+Beyond these core positions, departments often use specialized badges for other roles.
+Corrections officers who work in detention facilities, security personnel who support law enforcement operations, and administrative staff all may have badges tailored to their specific functions within the agency.

-Standard timeline for custom police badge ordering from initial design to delivery
+Typical manufacturing timeline for police badges from initial design to delivery

-Modern badge manufacturing offers departments extensive customization options that go well beyond basic text and numbers.
-Understanding these options helps agencies create badges that perfectly match their needs and preferences.
+Modern badge manufacturing offers extensive design variations that go well beyond basic text and numbers.
+Understanding these options helps agencies appreciate what distinguishes different badge styles.

 Shape and Size Options